panzerdp/dmitripavlutin.com/content/posts/119-fetch-decorator-pattern/index.md

 // logs "AbortError"
 ```

-Now, if the request to `/movies.json` takes more than 8 seconds `decoratedFetch('/movies.json')` will throw an abort error.
+[Try the demo](https://codesandbox.io/s/timeout-decorator-ibsg7?file=/src/index.ts).
+The request to `/movies.json` takes more than 8 seconds. `decoratedFetch('/movies.json')`, thanks to `TimeoutFetcherDecorator`, throws an error and `"AbortError"` is logged to console.

 ## 5. Summary